 Matthew Grenier is a Technical Director, designer, and fabricator with specializations in scenery, rigging, stage machinery, lighting, props, and sound.
-Since 2012, Matt has been the Assistant Technical Director for the SUNY Oneonta Theatre Department, where he helps operate the venues, teaches students the ‘ins and outs’ of technical theatre, and creates designs for productions.
+Currently, Matt is pursuing a Master of Fine Arts in Scenic Technology from the University of Illinois at Urbana-Champaign.
+Before he returned to school, Matt served 10 years as the Assistant Technical Director for the SUNY Oneonta Theatre Department, where he helped operate the venues, taught students the ‘ins and outs’ of technical theatre, and designed for productions.

-Between his current job and nearly 20 years of freelance work, Matt has contributed to hundreds of productions including one-off touring acts, plays, musicals, dance, and other special events.
+Between his full-time pursuits and nearly 20 years of freelance work, Matt has contributed to hundreds of productions including one-off touring acts, plays, musicals, dance, and other special events.
 As the Technical Director for the Chenango Arts Council for 9 years, he supported acts including Michael Winslow, Ailey II, Koresh Dance Company, Babes in Toyland, Altar Boyz, Barrage, Jason Bishop, Forbidden Broadway, and The Peking Acrobats.

 Artistically, Matt thrives as a lighting designer for theatre and dance.
 Notable designs include Les Miserables, Phantom of the Opera, Aida, Mary Poppins, Clybourne Park, Carousel, Colony Collapse, Romeo and Juliet, The Exception and the Rule, and The Wolves, which received the honor of “Distinguished Production of a Play” at the KCACTF Region 1 Festival in 2020.
 Matt has also been a longtime designer for the Perkins School of the Arts, Phoenix Project Dance Theatre, and the Fokine Ballet Company.